6510615062/cn331-as2/README.md

 - table containg all courses
     * with filtering button to see course open for registration (Status = Open)

+A prevention system in case more than one user try to enroll into a same course with only one seat left.

 A sign-out button at the top right corner.

 Dark mode/ Light mode switch icon on the navigation bar.

 ## For admin

+By signing in via the sign in page the website will redirect to Django administration page.

+You can edit informations about Students, Registrations, Courses.